 - Size: 3-3.75 inches long with 4-4.5-inch wingspan, narrow tapered wings, deeply forked tail on males

 - Colors: Green, gray, white, red, black, buff, iridescent

 Ruby-throated hummingbirds are common summer visitors in the eastern half of the United States as well as southeastern and south central Canada.
-The birds can be found in deciduous forests, parks, gardens and backyards, particularly areas with nectar-rich flowers and hedges.
+The birds can be found in deciduous forests, parks, gardens, and yards, particularly areas with colorful flowerbeds and flowering hedges.
 Ruby-throated hummingbirds migrate to Central America as far south as Panama in the early fall, crossing 500 miles over the Gulf of Mexico without stopping.
 A few records are made annually of these birds migrating along the Texas coast instead of over the Gulf of Mexico.
-Some ruby-throats may stay in the southeastern United States year-round in mild winters or if abundant supplemental feeding and flower sources are available.
+Some ruby-throats stay in the southeastern United States year-round in mild winters or if abundant supplemental feeding and flower sources are available.

 Vagrant sightings have been recorded on rare occasions far outside the typical range, including records in California.

 Ruby-throated hummingbirds are not commonly vocal but do have a high pitched, sharp chatter and sharp, high “pips” they will use when threatened or during courtship displays.
 Chase calls have a buzzy quality.
 A moderate hum sound is also generated by the wings in flight.

 Ruby-throated hummingbirds are strongly attracted to red and orange colors, as are most hummingbirds, and will hold their tails still while hovering to feed.
 Both male and female birds will use acrobatic aerial displays to defend their roughly quarter-acre territory.
 These birds become more aggressive near food sources as they prepare for migration in late summer.
 When agitated, they may initiate dive displays to ward off intruders.